 The Ministry for Natural Resources and Environment regulates environmental issues in great detail: hazardous waste, normal waste, periodic environmental reviews, report plans, environmental risk assessments, etc.

-MASCOT's four factories are located in official, established industrial zones that have been approved by the state ministries in Vietnam and in Laos.
+MASCOT's factories are located in official, established industrial zones that have been approved by the state ministries in Vietnam and in Laos.
 These zones all have their own policies and controls regarding waste management.

 Wastewater treatment is undertaken by the industrial zones themselves and monitored by environmental agencies.
 MASCOT monitors the wastewater produced (household waste and industrial wastewater for laboratory testing) as well as levels of water consumption.